-The global green hydrogen market size was calculated at USD 8.72 billion in 2024 and is expected to reach around USD 153.78 billion by 2033, growing at a compound annual growth rate (CAGR) of 37.55% from 2024 to 2033.
+The global green hydrogen market size was valued at USD 12 billion in 2025 and is expected to be worth around USD 227.56 billion by 2035, growing at a compound annual growth rate (CAGR) of 34.21% from 2026 to 2035.

 The green hydrogen market is poised for significant expansion as countries and industries prioritize decarbonization to meet climate goals.
 Several factors, including rising environmental awareness, government policies supporting clean energy, and advancements in renewable energy technologies, are driving the demand for green hydrogen.
 Countries like Germany, Japan, and the United States are investing heavily in green hydrogen production and infrastructure, with major industries in steel, chemicals, and transportation exploring its potential as an alternative fuel source.
 Additionally, the increased focus on carbon reduction targets has led to the development of new projects and collaborations between energy companies and technology providers to scale green hydrogen production.
 As the technology for electrolysis continues to mature, costs associated with producing green hydrogen are expected to decrease significantly.
 This trend is further supported by increasing investments in renewable energy projects and research into more efficient electrolyzer designs.